-A student may appeal an academic suspension by indicating in writing the reasons why he or she did not make satisfactory academic progress by submitting a letter of support from a faculty member or academic advisor and submitting a plan for improvement.
+A student may appeal an academic suspension by indicating in writing the reasons why he or she did not make satisfactory academic progress, submitting a letter of support from a faculty member or academic advisor and submitting a plan for improvement.
 The appeal must be made by the deadline provided in the notification of suspension and directed to the Office of Student Records.
-The Office of Student Records will forward appeals to the Academic Progress Committee for review.
-If the appeal is granted, the student's standing will become probationary.
+The Office of Student Records will forward appeals to the Academic Standards Committee for review.
+If the appeal is granted, the student’s standing will become probationary.

 Students on probation must adhere to certain guidelines.
-These include enrolling for no more than 13 credits, meeting weekly with his or her academic advisor, and seeking assistance from other resources.
+These include enrolling for no more than 13 credits, meeting weekly with his or her academic advisor and seeking assistance from other resources.

-Suspended students may be re-admitted after one semester's absence.
-Re-admission requires submission of an application for re-admission to the Office of Student Records and consideration by the Academic Progress Committee.
-If re-admission is approved, the probationary status shall be continued until good academic standing is restored.
+Suspended students may be readmitted after one semester’s absence.
+Readmission requires submission of an application for readmission to the Office of Student Records, and consideration by the Academic Progress Committee.
+If readmission is approved, the probationary status shall be continued until good academic standing is restored.

 Students may lose eligibility for financial aid while on probation or suspension.
-Check with the financial aid office for more information.
+Check with the Financial Aid Office for more information.